-All applications for a loan guaranty for any small loan \$350,000 or less processed through Standard, CLP, or PLP (excluding SBA or Export Express) will begin with a screening for a credit score.
+All applications for a loan guaranty for any small loan \$350,000 or less processed through Standard, CLP, or PLP (excluding SBA Express) will begin with a screening for a credit score.
 The lender will enter certain information into E-Tran (the specific information is described below) and a credit score will be issued.
 If the small business applicant receives an acceptable credit score, the application may be submitted under 7(a) small loan via E-Tran using the steps below.
-If the applicant does not receive an acceptable credit score, non-delegated lenders may submit a Standard 7(a) loan application to the LGPC (following the procedures for loans over \$350,000), while delegated lenders may process using their delegated authority (following the procedures for loans over \$350,000), or, if the lender is an SBA or Export Express lender, as an Express application via E-Tran for a 50% guaranty.
+(If the small business applicant loan application does not receive an acceptable credit score, the lender may submit a full Standard 7(a) loan application to the LGPC (following the procedures set forth for loans over \$350,000) or, if the lender is an SBA Express lender, an SBA Express application via E-Tran for a 50% guaranty.
 See Chapter 4, Paragraph I.A. of this Subpart for more information.)
 Using E-Tran to Request a Guaranty: